Phalanyx/SparkPark/doc/sprint4/Iteration-04.md

 ### Goals and Tasks

-Our main goal in this sprint is to improve the frontend, implement backend routes, and provide support for user preferences and auto-suggestions of parking spots.
+Our main goal in this sprint is to finalize the MVP, connect frontend to booking and preference features, and polish the user experience.

 - **As a user, I want to be able to...**
-   - See all my listings.
+    - Receive tailored auto-suggestions for parking spots.
-   - Find a fitting parking spot based on search criteria and auto-suggestions.
+    - Edit and save my parking preferences.
-   - Upload images to my listings.
+    - Book a parking spot.
-   - See my user profile information.
+    - View current and past bookings.
-   - Receive auto-suggestions of parking spots based on my preferences.
+    - View and interact with polished UI components.

 ---

 ## Artifacts

-1. **Filter & Search System**
+1. **Auto-Suggestion Feature**
-   - Purpose: Allow custom searching based on user preferences (pricing, location, availability, etc.).
+    - Purpose: Recommend optimal parking spots based on preferences and current location/time.
-   - Description: Backend supports preference-based searching with `$geoNear` aggregation.
+    - Description: Uses geospatial queries and preference filtering.
-   - Deliverables: Fully functional filtering and auto-suggestion mechanism.
+    - Deliverables: Backend route with frontend integration and UI logic.
-   - Why It Matters: Improves user experience by providing relevant parking spot suggestions.
+    - Why It Matters: Simplifies the parking search process and improves user satisfaction.

-2. **Map Listings Markers Component**
+2. **Preferences UI and Backend**
-   - Purpose: Display listing details on an interactive map.
+    - Purpose: Enable users to save preference criteria (e.g., EV charging, covered, pricing).
-   - Description: Uses React Native Maps to render markers from backend data.
+    - Description: Connected with MongoDB and user-auth.
-   - Deliverables: Functional map component displaying listings with clickable markers.
+    - Deliverables: Preference form, saving and updating logic.
-   - Why It Matters: Enhances visual navigation and user interaction with listings.
+    - Why It Matters: Personalized suggestions and better matching.

-3. **Image Upload Feature**
+3. **Booking Functionality**
-   - Purpose: Allow users to upload images for their listings.
+    - Purpose: Allow users to book spots, view reservations.
-   - Description: Uses `react-native-image-picker` and stores images in Firebase Storage.
+    - Description: End-to-end booking flow with backend logic and Stripe integration.
-   - Deliverables: Component for image selection and uploading.
+    - Deliverables: Book spot, see active bookings, manage.
-   - Why It Matters: Visual content enhances listing quality.
+    - Why It Matters: Core MVP functionality.

-4. **Listing Uploading Form Component**
+4. **UI/UX Improvements**
-   - Purpose: Enable users to create new listings with details.
+    - Purpose: Make the app feel polished and intuitive.
-   - Description: Supports creating entries with address conversion, availability information, and images.
+    - Description: Final adjustments based on Figma mockups.
-   - Deliverables: Fully functional listing creation screen with backend integration.
+    - Deliverables: Consistent visual design across all screens.
-   - Why It Matters: Provides users the ability to contribute listings to the platform.
+    - Why It Matters: Improves usability and first impressions.

-5. **User Preferences System**
+5. **Stripe Payment Integration**
-   - Purpose: Store and retrieve user preferences for auto-recommendations.
+    - Purpose: Enable users to pay for bookings.
-   - Description: Preference data is saved in MongoDB and used to enhance backend recommendation queries.
+    - Description: Secure payment processing through Stripe API.
-   - Deliverables: API routes for adding, retrieving, and deleting preferences.
+    - Deliverables: Frontend integration and backend handling.
-   - Why It Matters: Makes the app’s recommendation system effective and user-specific.
+    - Why It Matters: Prepares the product for real-world monetization.

-6. **High-fidelity Prototype of App**
+6. **CI/CD and Deployment Pipeline**
-   - Purpose: Visualize end-to-end user experience.
+    - Purpose: Automate deployment and testing.
-   - Description: Provides the flow for frontend components related to authentication, listings, and preferences.
+    - Description: CI/CD configured for Expo and backend with tests.
-   - Deliverables: Prototype shared with the team.
+    - Deliverables: Working automated deployment process.
-   - Why It Matters: Ensures consistent UI/UX design throughout development.
+    - Why It Matters: Ensures code stability and eases maintenance.

 ---

-This updated plan reflects our progress and goals for Sprint 3, ensuring our app provides robust backend functionality and a clean, responsive frontend experience.
+This plan sets the foundation for a feature-complete MVP release by the end of Sprint 4.